decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-11-04-paxos-via-recoverable-broadcast.md

     recoverable-broadcast(v, Y)
 ```

 ### Agreement (Safety)

 The agreement property follows from the safety lemma:

 **Safety lemma**: Let $v^{\star}$ be the first view with $n-f$ echoes of $(v^\star, W)$, then for any view $v \ge v^\star$ the proposal value of ```recoverable-broadcast(v, W)``` must be $W$.

-Before we prove the lemma, lets see why it implies uniform agreement.
+Before we prove the lemma, let's see why it implies uniform agreement.

 *Proof of uniform agreement property given the safety lemma*: consider any party that outputs a value $X'$ in view $v'$.
 It cannot be that $v' < v^\star$ because outputting a value requires seeing at least $n-f$ echo messages $(v',X')$, but by definition $v^{\star}$ is the first such view.
 So it must be that $v' \geq v^\star$ and hence $X'=W$ because the only values that are sent in recoverable-broadcast for these views is with the value $W$.